cs544-wisc/f23/p5/README.md

 ## Overview

-In this project, we'll use Spark to analyze loan applications in WI.
+In P5, we'll use Spark to analyze loan applications in WI.
 You'll load your data to Hive tables and views so you can easily query them.
-The big table (loans) has many IDs in columns; you'll need to join these against other tables/views to determine the meaning of these IDs.
-In addition to your analysis, you'll study the performance impact of caching and bucketing.
+The big table (loans) has many IDs in columns; you'll need to join these against other tables or views to determine the meaning of these IDs.
+In addition, you'll practice training a Decision Tree model to predict loan approval.

-**Important:** you'll answer ten questions in this project.
-Paste each question and it's number (e.g., "# Q1: ...") as a comment in your notebook prior to each answer so we can easily search your notebook and give you credit for your answers.
+**Important:** you'll answer $10$ questions in P5.
+Paste each question and it's number (e.g., "#Q1: ...") as a comment in your notebook prior to each answer so we can easily search your notebook and give you credit for your answers.